crypto-power/cryptopower/reproduciblebuilds/README.md

 Note: You need to have [Docker](https://www.docker.com/) to build.

-in the cryptopower root directory and execute:
+execute the command below in the cryptopower root:

 `./reproducible_builds.sh {target}`